SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/adminrole.md

 e)	Restore a deleted Container
 f)	Purge a deleted Container

-## Assigning the SPE Admin Role
+## Assigning the SharePoint Embedded Admin Role

-The Global Admin can assign the SPE admin role to users through both Entra and MAC.
+The Global Admin can assign the SPE admin role to users through both Entra and Microsoft admin center.

 ### Through Entra